Takeaways from the 2022 midterm elections

-But several Democratic incumbents, including two House members in Virginia, have won competitive races, and others were leading -- a sign that Republicans have an edge but not the wave they hoped for nationwide.
+The battle for control of Congress is coming down to a dwindling number of key races, with Democrats dashing Republicans' hopes for a red wave and both parties hanging onto hopes of winning narrow majorities.

-In Florida, though, Republican Gov. Ron DeSantis romped -- flipping heavily Latino counties that had historically been Democratic strongholds on the way to a reelection victory that could serve as a launching pad for a 2024 presidential bid.
+Republicans began the night with a rout in Florida, where Gov. Ron DeSantis won heavily Latino, historically Democratic regions on his way to a blowout victory that could serve as a launch pad for a 2024 presidential run.

+But in the hours that have followed, Democrats have fought back.
+In Pennsylvania, Democratic Lt.
+Gov. John Fetterman defeated Republican Mehmet Oz for the seat of retiring Republican Sen. Pat Toomey.

+Meanwhile, the battle for the House majority -- one that favored Republicans, who expected to benefit from high inflation, historical trends and friendly new district lines after 2021's redistricting -- remains unsettled.

-Here are six early takeaways as votes are being counted in key races:
+Here are seven early takeaways as votes are being counted in key races:

 Virginia's split decision offers early signals